Just about everything Cary Grant/Roger Thornhill says.

 Eve Kendall: What happened with your first two marriages?
 Roger Thornhill: My wives divorced me.
 Eve Kendall: Why?
 Roger Thornhill: I think they said I led too dull a life.
 (Note: this conversation took place while they were hanging for dear life on Mount Rushmore)

-The scene in the crowded elevator where Roger's mother asks Vandamm's two henchmen "You gentlemen are not really trying to kill my son, are you?" causing an awkward pause.
-Then the henchmen fake laughing causing everyone in the elevator but Roger to laugh.
-The topper is when Roger's mother starts laughing too!
+The scene in the crowded elevator where Roger's mother asks Vandamm's two henchmen, "You gentlemen aren't really trying to kill my son, are you?" causing an awkward pause.
+Then the henchmen start fake-laughing, causing everyone in the elevator but Roger to laugh.
+The topper is when Roger's mother starts laughing, too.

-When escaping, Roger enters a woman's hospital room.
+While escaping, Roger enters a woman's hospital room through the window.
 Startled, she exclaims, "Stop!"
-Then she puts on her glasses, and gets a better look at Roger.
-Entranced, she asks him once again to "stop," albeit in a more suggestive tone.
+Then she puts on her glasses, and gets a better look at Roger as he hurries through the room.
+Entranced, she asks him once again to "stop," this time in a more suggestive tone.

-His "don't start with me!" reaction really sells it.
+His finger-wagging, "don't start with me!" reaction really sells it.

 Vandamm's reaction to Leonard's death is priceless: